amr080/docs-template/docs/user/using-centrifuge/onboarding/index.md

 **1. Connect and link wallet**

-Connect the Ethereum or Centrifuge address you want to use depending on the pool and sign the transaction.
+Connect the Ethereum or XFT address you want to use depending on the pool and sign the transaction.

 ![](./images/choose_networks.png)